 - Change our beliefs

 - In theory, this is the simplest way to reduce the dissonance, just change what you believe about theft, convincing ourselves that theft is ok.
 However, this is much harder than it seems – as beliefs are set deep in our being and are not easy to change!

 - Next, you could promise to never do it again.
 You can tell yourself that next time you will give the money straight back.
 However, this is predicting an event without understanding the circumstances that may lead to it the next time.

 - Change in perception

 - The final method is to change how you perceive the action of picking up the money.
 You change the story and how you remember it, creating justifications.
 It wasn’t really theft, you just found the money.
 Even if you had tried to give it back, you would never have caught up with the guy who dropped it.
 In reality, h had already disappeared into the crowd.
 This way you don’t have to make yourself promises of what you will do differently next time and you can still feel happy knowing you still believe theft is wrong – because what you did was not theft.
 Finders Keepers, Losers Weepers is a very powerful change in perception 😉

 If you have ever read George Orwell’s dystopian classic 1984, you may recognise this as doublespeak and doublethink!

-In our example of acquiring the $5 note from the person who dropped it, we the above diagram could be adapted to show the following.
+In our example of acquiring the $5 note from the person who dropped it, the above diagram can be adapted to show the following.